Dum Laga Ke Haisha: Plot

 Prem visibly shows his disinterest in the marriage and does not consummate the marriage on the wedding night.
-While his sister, aunt and mother argue about his non-existent life, Prem leaves for Agra.
 At home, Sandhya tries to get Prem attracted to her.
 But he is too embarrassed to even walk with her on the street.
 Prem and Sandhya's relationship remains strained although they share a kiss and have sex on their second night together.
 The branch manager advises him that since he could not uphold his oath of abstinence he should rather focus on his married life.
 Over time, Sandhya's frustration shows; when Prem's aunt brings up a petty topic, the two have a heated exchange of words and she tells them how he does not treat her well.

 Amidst all this a close friend of Prem, Nirmal gets married.
 Prem and Sandhya go for the ceremony where due to his excessive drinking and jealousy over Nirmal's pretty wife, he tells everyone that sleeping with Sandhya feels like hell.
 Sandhya hears this and slaps him in front of his friends and he slaps her back.
 The following morning, Sandhya reflects on what she's been through, feels she has had enough and decides to leave Prem.
-She blames her father-in-law for his lack of respect towards women and not giving his son a proper education.
-Sandhya's mother tries to pacify her, saying she must return to her husband.
-But she decides that she can live by herself.
-Meanwhile, Prem decides to channel his energy into studying and to take his English paper again; he enrols for the examination.
+Meanwhile, Prem decides to channel his energy into studying and to take his English paper again; he enrolls for the examination.
 His friends give up on him; after a verbal squabble, they throw him out of the group.
-He studies sincerely for the exam, but at the time of his exam, he is overwhelmed by the emotional turmoil & is not able to write a word.
+He studies sincerely for the exam, but at the time of his exam, he is overwhelmed by the emotional turmoil and is not able to write a word.
 Ultimately he plainly writes an emotional message to the person checking his paper that if at all he feels any pity for his state he should not award him with a zero or else his family would be reduced to zero (indicating his suicide attempt).